-- Parents/Carers are notified early if we have any concerns and we are available, by invitation, to discuss any issues or concerns affecting their child. - We share information with parents and carers in informal conversations, individual meetings including review meetings, and at parents' meetings.
+- Parents/Carers are encouraged and welcomed early on if we have any observations regarding SEN affecting their child. - We share information with parents and carers in informal conversations, individual meetings including review meetings, and at parents' meetings. - We promote a culture of cooperation between parents, schools, LA, and others.
+This enables us to provide the most effective program of support. - We respect the differing needs of parents/carers and strive to communicate with professionalism and the viewpoint that parents hold valuable knowledge about their child. - We respect the different perspectives of all parties concerned with children with SEND and seek constructive ways of reconciling different viewpoints. - Where a pupil is receiving SEND support the school strives to talk to parents/carers regularly to set clear outcomes and review progress towards them, discussing the activities and support that will help them achieve them and identify the responsibilities of the parent, the pupil, and the school. - Parents are encouraged to use the Information and Advice Support Service (IASS) for support and advice.
+They are also invited to bring an appropriate supportive other to meetings if they wish to do so.

-- We promote a culture of cooperation between parents, schools, LA, and others.
-This enables us to provide the most effective program of support. - We respect the differing needs of parents/carers and strive to communicate in the most appropriate manner. - We respect the different perspectives of all parties concerned with children with SEND and seek constructive ways of reconciling different viewpoints. - Where a pupil is receiving SEND support the school strives to talk to parents/carers regularly to set clear outcomes and review progress towards them, discussing the activities and support that will help them achieve them and identify the responsibilities of the parent, the pupil, and the school. - Parents are encouraged to use the Information and Advice Support Service (IASS) for support and advice.
-They are also invited to bring an appropriate relative or friend to meetings if they wish to do so. - Parents may be supported through the Early Help Assessment process together with outside agencies - Parents needing additional support can be supported through lakeside South Locality Services via the Early Help Process
+- Parents may be supported through the Early Help Assessment process together with outside agencies - Parents needing additional support can be supported through lakeside South Locality Services via the Early Help Process